Protecting Your Assets Against Lawsuits

 - Transfer ownership of certain assets into irrevocable trusts, which can still allow your family to draw income.

 Contact Our Experienced Asset Protection Attorneys For Assistance

 You have worked hard for what you have earned.
 Make sure your property and assets are covered against frivolous lawsuits and contact Cavallo & Cavallo today.
 As your neighborhood law firm, we provide the professional, experienced representation you can trust to protect your rights and interests, while offering the legal advice and guidance you need in whatever situations you face.
-With offices in the Bronx and New Rochelle, we are your neighborhood law firm, so call or contact us online today for a free and confidential consultation.
+With offices in the Bronx and Westchester, we are your neighborhood law firm, so call or contact us online today for a free and confidential consultation.